IN-CORE/incore-docs/manual/source/getting_started.md

     * Run the installer setup locally; select *Just Me* choice on Windows OS or *Install for me only* on Mac/Linux OS to avoid the need for administrator privileges.
     * Leave the **default** folder path.
 For your information, the default path is `C:\Users\<username>\miniconda3` on Windows, `/Users/<username>/miniconda3` or `~/opt/miniconda3` on Mac and `/home/<username>/anaconda3` on Linux.
-    * Do not add Anaconda to the PATH.
-Do, however, register Anaconda as the default Python environment.
+    * Do not add Miniconda to the PATH.
+Do, however, register Miniconda as the default Python environment.

 3. Activate the environment:
-    * On Windows, open up an Anaconda prompt from the Windows Start menu.
+    * On Windows, open up an **Anaconda Prompt** from the Windows Start menu.
 The `base` environment is being activated and the prompt changes to: `(base) C:\Users\<user>`:

         ![Windows Menu.](images/tutorials/tut1_6_win_prompt.jpg)
     <br />